Ron Pederson: Career

+In 2023 Ron joined the MainStage cast of Toronto’s Second City.

-Pederson's film and television credits include providing the voice of the Golly Gee Kid in the YTV cartoon Sidekick, guest starring on She's the Mayor, InSecurity, Degrassi: The Next Generation, Murdoch Mysteries, New Eden, and playing Frank in the family film Vampire Dog.
+Pederson's film and television credits include providing the voice of the Golly Gee Kid in the YTV cartoon Sidekick, and guest starring on She's the Mayor, InSecurity, Degrassi: The Next Generation, Murdoch Mysteries, and New Eden.
+He played Frank in the family film Vampire Dog.
 More recently he has had a recurring role on The Next Step and a guest role on Private Eyes.